 I’ve just finished Finding a Tomorrow by Kathleen Kerridge.
-I picked it up earlier this week for free on Amazon, I think it still is free if you want to check it out.
+I picked it up earlier this week when it was free on Amazon.

 I really liked the first half of the story.
 Rami tries to take his life but when he wakes up a the hospital there is a man waiting for him, a man who keeps coming back day after day.
 He goes through therapy and still the man, Ryan, is by his side.
 He gets to go back to his old house, and Ryan is still coming to see him.
 Little by little Rami starts feeling better and Ryan is there then too.
 I loved how their relationship developed.